My Dear Friend,

 I have had the Little Dish Family Cookbook for a good ten months now.
 Actually, I was super Lucky and won it in a competition last year, excited was an understatement!
 I am always on the look out for healthy new recipe’s that I can cook for the family and I knew that Little dish had released this.
 However, as I like to try and remain thrifty I tend to get my recipe’s of the internet, therefore I refrained from buying it.
 Winning it was a real Bonus!

 I adore this book, its not just about cooking healthy wholesome meals for the whole family.… Read More

 Anxiety is something that has been with me for as long as I can remember.
 Even as a small child I would worry about anything and everything.
 My main anxieties came from social interactions, I was painfully shy to the point of sometimes being mute.
-This felt normal for mw though and I don’t believe any alarm bells ever rang, with me or anyone.
-It wasn’t like it suddenly happened, it just was, I had always been been like this.
-I was quiet little Heidi, and anxiety was just part of me.
+Although, this felt normal for me.
+I don’t believe any alarm bells ever rang, I was just quiet and shy and that was how I had always been.
+I was quiet little Heidi.

 Growing with Anxiety